 - Extra virgin olive oil

-- White wine – The wine offers a slight acidic element to balance the richness of the sauce, and helps bring the flavors of each ingredient.
+- White wine – The wine offers a slightly acidic element to balance the richness of the sauce, and helps bring the flavors of each ingredient.
 Allow most of the alcohol to cook off.

 - Salt and pepper